 For over 20 years barristers from Serjeants’ Inn have been at the forefront of the law relating to medical treatment decisions for those lacking capacity.
 The team’s work encompasses all areas of human rights and civil liberties in health and social care with members advising and representing statutory bodies, incapable people and their families in cases covering a very wide range of legal and factual issues.

-Members of Chambers have appeared in the landmark cases in this field including last month’s Supreme Court case of Re MN (jurisdictional limits of the Court of Protection and the extent of parties’ rights under Articles 6 and 8 of the European Convention on Human Rights) as well as many of the seminal cases under the inherent jurisdiction, from re F and Bland through re MB, Burke and Re A (conjoined twins).
+Members of Chambers have appeared in the landmark cases in this field including the Supreme Court case of Re MN (jurisdictional limits of the Court of Protection and the extent of parties’ rights under Articles 6 and 8 of the European Convention on Human Rights) as well as many of the seminal cases under the inherent jurisdiction, from re F and Bland through re MB, Burke and Re A (conjoined twins).
 In the Court of Protection tenants have appeared in leading ‘right to die’ cases, including cases involving withdrawal of treatment for those in PVS (Re M & Re H) or a minimally conscious state (W v M).
 Tenants have also acted in several important Human Rights cases heard under the Mental Capacity Act.
 In the welfare and social care arena, barristers from Serjeants’ Inn have appeared in many of the headline cases in the CoP and Court of Appeal involving deprivation of liberty under the MCA (eg G v E and Cheshire West) and the interface of the MCA with the Mental Health Act (eg GJ, TB).